swaits/vivaldi-nc/README.md

 Several crates implemented Vivaldi NC before this one.
 So, why another?

-I had several design goals which the existing crates didn't satisfy:
+I had several design goals which the existing crates didn't satisfy, in order of priority:

 1. Provide the *simplest interface possible*.
 I just want to have some sort of Coordinate struct and be able to update it, and then use it to estimate